voedger/voedger-internals/server/design/sequences.md

 | 1     | InsertIfNotExists  | Put                       |
 | 2     | Put                | Put                       |

+## Analysis

+Options:

+- **One sequence for all records**
+  - Pros:
+    - ✔️Clean for app developers
+    - ✔️IDs are easy to read
+    - ✔️Simpler CP
+  - ❌Cons: CDocs are not cached effectively
+    - Solution: State should read CDocs from sys.Collection and may from something else (to handle big CDoc data)
+      - ❌Cons: If there are a lot of CDocs then why to keep CRecords?
+- **Keep as is**
+  - Pros
+    - ✔️Easy to implement
+  - Cons
+    - ❌Only 5 billions of OWRecords () (ClusterAsRegisterID < ClusterAsCRecordRegisterID)
+    - Solution: Configure sequencer to use multiple ranges to avoid collisions
+      - ✔️Pros: Better control over sequences

 ## Solution overview

 The proposed approach implements a more efficient and scalable sequence management system through the following key components: